 It’s way, way bigger than that.

-This example provides us with a powerful insight of how easy it is, for a business owner to offer an amazing product or service, only for ineffective marketing to let them down.
-It’s the difference between being inundated with enquiries from eager prospective customers, or being greeted by crickets.
+This example provides us with a powerful insight into how easy it is, for a business owner to offer an amazing product or service, only for ineffective marketing to let them down.
+It’s the difference between being inundated with sales and enquiries or being greeted with silence.